codereport/learn-programming-languages/README.md

   * Systems, Programming, Languages, and Applications: Software for Humanity (SPLASH)
   * Architectural Support for Programming Languages and Operating Systems (ASPLOS)
   * International Conference on Software Engineering (ICSE)
+  * Principles and Practice of Parallel Programming (PPoPP)

 An amazing resource for the above list of conferences is the ACM SIGPLAN [YouTube Channel](https://www.youtube.com/channel/UCwG9512Wm7jSS6Iqshz4Dpg/playlists).